 Or, in simple terms, a DT is the technological rethink your business needs to stay competitive.

-This starts with operational transformation, which modernises public services at their core and infiltrates how the public service employees interact, communicate, and create new innovations dedicated to the citizen.
+This starts with operational transformation, which modernises public services at their core and infiltrates how the public service employees interact, communicate, and create new innovations dedicated to the citizen from the senior partners to the interns.

 As this encompasses a broad stretch of services, an even broader stretch of technologies are involved.
 Blockchain, analytics, the IoT and extended reality might be frequently mentioned, but it’s artificial intelligence which takes centre stage.